zuozhenggh/learning-library/developer-library/micronaut-oci-atp/helidon/helidon.md

 }
 ```

+The class uses Micronaut's [Client Fallbacks](https://docs.micronaut.io/latest/guide/index.html#clientFallback) concept and the `@Fallback` annotation to define logic that will be executed if an error occurs calling the actual service.

-And finally the `PetHealthService` used to invoke the target service:
+With the fallback in place, the next step is to implement the actual service.
+Define a class called `PetHealthService` that is used to invoke the actual service:

 ```java
 package example.atp.services;